Resale Price Maintenance and Consumer Search

 Abstract:

-We provide a novel pro-competitive rationale for resale price maintenance (RPM).
-We consider a model where some consumers are fully informed about downstream prices while other consumers are not.
-When an upstream manufacturer imposes a floor on downstream prices, this qualitatively changes downstream competition— influencing not just the level, but also the dispersion, of prices.
-The manufacturer optimally imposes a price floor which just eliminates all downstream price dispersion, and this leads to both higher (aggregate) consumer surplus and higher total welfare as compared to the case without RPM.
+We provide a novel pro-competitive rationale for minimum resale price mainte-nance (RPM).
+In our model some consumers are fully informed about downstream prices while other consumers are not.
+When an upstream manufacturer imposes a floor on downstream prices, this changes not just the level of downstream prices but also their dispersion.
+The manufacturer optimally imposes a price floor which just eliminates all downstream price dispersion, and this leads to both higher (aggre-gate) consumer surplus and higher total welfare as compared to the case without RPM.
+We also show that when downstream entry is costly, minimum RPM can outperform maximum RPM.

 Citations: